Move OST File of Exchange Outlook.com or IMAP Account Easily

 - Indicate the OST file path for sparing in the Value box.
 Click on the OK button

 - Close the registry editor window

 Technique 2: Via Outlook Import/Export Wizard

-Standpoint includes an Import/Export wizard that encourages sending out mailbox things to PST file design.
+Standpoint includes an Import/Export wizard that encourages sending out mailbox things.
 Follow these means to trade OST mailbox things for Outlook importable PST files.

 Follow the technique when you need to change the PC or need to move OST file data to an alternate Live Exchange, Outlook.com, or IMAP account.